-The longest day of the year is almost upon us!
+Midsummer, the longest day of the year is almost upon us!
 You can tell because it’s almost impossible to sleep without curtains in the Nordic countries now.
-Summer solstice is a common celebration throughout Europe, but it’s extra-special in the north, where the sun sets only briefly, if at all, and it never gets properly dark at […]
+The summer solstice is a common celebration throughout Europe, but it’s extra-special in the north, where the sun sets only briefly, if at all, and it never gets […]

 The island fortress of Suomenlinna lies off the coast of Helsinki.
 The UNESCO World Heritage Site was built by the Swedes, who call it Sveaborg, in the mid-1700s, then used by the Russians in the 19th century until Finland’s independence.
 Much of the military architecture which earned the site its heritage status is still present today.